 McAfee Mobile Security review: Bottom line

-McAfee has a few clever ideas, like the Guest Mode and some of its anti-theft features, and a refreshingly simple setup process.
+McAfee has a few clever ideas and a refreshingly simple setup process.
 But unless you are willing to put up with ads to stick with the free version, there's simply no reason to opt for McAfee Mobile Security over Bitdefender Mobile Security or Norton Mobile Security as a paid solution among the best Android antivirus apps.

 UPDATED with discontinuation of several features.
 This review was originally published Oct.
 10, 2019.